jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

 Next step: I convert the *ScanTailor*-grey to a bitonal image with *Irfan*.
 The ocr is better, but not nearly as good as my first results with GIMP.
 Lot of missing characters (most of which could be trained).
-The last line on the page is not read at all (a phenomenon I have never noticed before).
+The last line on the page is not read at all (a phenomenon I have never encountered before).

 Next variant: bitonal output by *ScanTailor* of bitonal *Google* scan.
 The thickness of the lines does not change with the slider in *ScanTailor*; the characters of the first 'patriae' are hardly distinguishable.
 I dont even try to ocr this one.

-## 5. Back to the color BSB-scan and ScanTailor
+## 7. Back to the color BSB-scan and ScanTailor
 Next idea is one I had discarded earlier: Producing a bitonal output of the color *BSB*-scan with *ScanTailor* and trying to find a sweet spot where the inner margin of the page becomes readable by *OCR4all*, while the rest retains enough information so as to be still readable.
 I settle on a measure of -40 and mild despeckling:
 <DIV align="center">
  <img width="150" src="/images/scantailorminusforty.jpg"><BR>